DungKHoang/Generate-Ansible-playbooks-from-Excel/readme.md

         **ip**           --> IP address of the OneView instance
         **userName**     --> administrator name
         **password**     --> administrator password

-        Note:         The OneView instance needs to be online as the python script will connect to it to collect information
+        **Note**:         The OneView instance needs to be online as the python script will connect to it to collect information

    * TimeLocale
    * firmwareBundle